alejandro-sanchez-gomez/european-earnings-index/README.md

 2. Develop an interactive dashboard to display all data and to make custom analysis.
 3. Write a report that explores the factors that influence why one country has a higher value when compared to another.

-## Data sources
+## Sources
 Data was gathered from the following two Eurostat indicators:
-- Net Earnings: This index calculates the average worker's net earnings by deducting income taxes and social security contributions from their gross wages.
+- [Net Earnings](https://ec.europa.eu/eurostat/cache/metadata/en/earn_net_esms.htm): This index calculates the average worker's net earnings by deducting income taxes and social security contributions from their gross wages.
 - [Price Level Index (PLI)](https://ec.europa.eu/eurostat/cache/metadata/en/prc_ppp_esms.htm): This index contrasts a nation's price levels with those of the other European Union member states by dividing PPPs by their current nominal exchange rate.

-## Data cleansing
+## Wrangling the Data
 Both tables have a comparable layout and will be handled as follows:
 1. All rows that don't relate to the information being studied have been deleted.
 2. Years have been converted from the column's name to row data.